Skip to main content

 What's the trade-off between sensitivity and false positives?

 Higher sensitivity catches more events but can produce more false positives.
 Systems may optimize differently by state severity (critical vs advisory).
-See validation manifests for state-by-state backtested precision and false positive counts.
+See validation records for state-by-state backtested precision and false positive counts.

 Access High-Precision Signals

 Stop reacting to noise.
-Join our evaluation pilot to access rules-based market state classification with documented precision.
+Join our 60-day pilot to access rules-based market state classification with documented precision.

 Schedule Demo